23knightst813/Health-Advice-Group/Documentation/testlog.md

 - Status: Fail
 - Fix: Data Parsing

+- Event:
+    - Run Forcast function after last fix
+- Expencted Result: Data is displayed to the website as normal
+- Actual Result:  Data is displayed to the website as normal
+- Status: Pass

 ## Test Case 7: Air Quality Dashbaord
 - Event:
     - Load the page